SSoelvsten/mlightdp/README.md

 tested by the examples.

 ## Examples
-In _examples/_ one can find 6 examples that all compile with our tool.
+In _examples/_ one can find multiple examples that all compile with our tool.
 We mark in the list below the examples where the transformed output is verified by Dafny.

 - [X] `helloise.mldp`: The simplest possible program based on the presentation of _randomness alignment_ in [[Wan+19](#references)].